 B.2(u).
 Right to a Speedy Trial

 The accused and the public both have the Right to a speedy trial.
 If there are delays, they must help the accused unless the court finds that the accused acted in bad faith.
-A trial is considered speedy if it starts within eighteen (18) months of arraignment.
+A trial is considered speedy if it starts within twenty-four (24) months of arraignment.
 In complicated cases, more time may be given, but only if counsel explains to the judge, with clear proof, why it’s needed.
-Discovery should never take more than two (2) years.
+Discovery and pre-trial should never take more than three (3) years for any reason.

 Last updated